wathmihasara/ASS_4_GRP-10/README.md

 colnames(deinococcus_kmer_counts) <- c("kmer", "freq_deinococcus")
 colnames(ecoli_kmer_counts) <- c("kmer", "freq_ecoli")
 ```
-This code used to rename the columns of the data frame deinococcus_kmer_counts and ecoli_kmer_counts for clarity and ease of use.
+This code is used to rename the columns of the data frame deinococcus_kmer_counts and ecoli_kmer_counts for clarity and ease of use.

 # display the first few rows for the gene of interest deinococcus